bounded-systems/hooksmith/SHELL_TO_RUST_MIGRATION_PROGRESS.md

 ### 🔄 **Ready for Testing**
 - `create-worktree-pr` - Ready for testing with GitHub CLI
 - `intelligent-worktree-cleanup` - Ready for testing with actual worktrees
+- `resolve-worktree-conflicts` - Ready for testing with conflicted worktrees
+- `update-worktrees-to-main` - Ready for testing with worktree updates
 - `build_xtask` - Ready for testing with cargo build
 - `sync-all-remote-branches` - Ready for testing with remote branches